nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 doAssert data.extract == ""
 ```

-By means of `Isolated` data, the channels become safe and convenient to use.
+By means of `Isolated` data, the channels become safer and more convenient to use.

 ## Benchmark